jagadeesh312/daily-code-log/README.md

 Refactored functions for better readability and future scalability Tested previous features to ensure stability before moving forward Noted ideas for optimization and next feature integration
+## Day 19 - 2026-02-2
+Reviewed the progress of ongoing projects and cleaned up small inconsistencies in code and structure Refined logic where needed to keep things simple, readable, and scalable Thought through next steps for upcoming features and improvements